SagivAsraf/Weather-App/README.md

 1 -> to Google maps for getting the exactly location on earth.
 2 -> to https://darksky.net/dev/register -> weather site that supply my app the weather. (you have to register to the site if you want to use it).

+In addition , as you can see at the code I used at "axios" -> a library of node.js and yargs, also a library.

 I add an image that show how its work!

 Enjoy :)